Fertility Performance / Nina Bulgakova (UA), Anastasiia Mostova (UA), Kateryna Zhuravlova (UA), Photo: Leo Ollikainen

 The initiative

-The State of the ART(ist) initiative is positioned close to the Ars Electronica Award for Digital Humanity and benefits from the already existing and fruitful collaboration between Ars Electronica and the Austrian Federal Ministry for Foreign Affairs.
-It strives for a longer-term collaboration and devotes itself to the central question of freedom and art to be an offer for the coming years for the artists in focus in each case.
-The Ars Electronica Festival provides an international platform and visibility for the presentation of the submitted works.
+The State of the ART(ist) initiative is closely linked to the Ars Electronica Award for Digital Humanity and benefits from the existing and fruitful collaboration between Ars Electronica and the Austrian Federal Ministry for Foreign Affairs.
+It strives for a longer-term collaboration and is dedicated to the central question of freedom and art in order to be an offer for the artists in focus for the coming years.
+The Ars Electronica Festival offers an international platform and visibility for the presentation of the submitted works.